De L’Europe

 Breakfast

 I had breakfast at a bar positioned within a large bay window – a comfortable place to eat as a solo traveller.
-I met a Japanese couple sitting next to me; one was an artist and between bites he created a stunning water colour of the historic building opposite.
-I may not have such talents, but I have always considered myself a good eater, and devouring breakfasts in 5 star establishments is becoming a speciality.
+I met a Japanese couple sitting next to me; one was an artist and between bites he created a stunning watercolour of the historic building opposite.
+I may not have such talents, but I have always considered myself a good eater, and devouring breakfasts in 5-star establishments is becoming a speciality.
 So it was disappointing that the Hoofdstad Brasserie really lacked the ‘wow’ factor for me.
-Typically in upscale hotels the humble breakfast is elevated to a feast of the senses – where even the mundane is presented in a way that seduces.
+Typically in upscale hotels, the humble breakfast is elevated to a feast of the senses – where even the mundane is presented in a way that seduces.
 Yet that wasn’t the case at Hotel De L’Europe.
-Overall presentation was average.
+The overall presentation was average.
 For example, a standard selection of breads was offered in baskets beside one of those commercial toasters that never really toasted very well.
 Slate platters of cheese and cold cuts together with some juices etc. There was a very limited selection of treats too – surely one of the great pleasures of staying in a 5 star hotel is to eat cake for breakfast?
 Not much choice here…

 There is a menu for ordering from the kitchen.
-I ordered poached eggs – they arrived with efficiency and were well prepared but presented without any thought or finesse – no garnish – just two eggs on a white plate.
+I ordered poached eggs – they arrived with efficiently and were well prepared but presented without any thought or finesse – no garnish – just two eggs on a white plate.

 Rest of the Hotel

-In addition to the two restaurants there is an all-weather terrace café.
+In addition to the two restaurants, there is an all-weather terrace café.

 The bar is very cool, with an art deco style – adjacent is a classic smoking cigar room.

-The luxe spa has a small pool and fitness room. .
+The luxe spa has a small pool and fitness room.

-The hotel boasts a Golden Key/ Clefs D’Or concierge, and understandably the hotel offers premium services such as personal shopping, limo service, and private canal tours from the hotels own jetty.
+The hotel boasts a Golden Key/ Clefs D’Or concierge, and understandably the hotel offers premium services such as personal shopping, limo service, and private canal tours from the hotel’s own jetty.